 - Partnered with Cabot Creamery on the biggest ECG tour in our history, a ride from Miami to Portland, ME, that engaged thousands of people on top of the three thru-cyclists, Robert Spiegelman and Cathy & Myron Skott.

 - Our network grew 31% to 18,500 people who donate, volunteer, or follow our e-newsletter, Facebook page, and Twitter feed.

-- We hosted the Surgeon General Regina Benjamin for a 200-person evening group walk on the greenway in Durham early in the year.
+- We host Surgeon General Regina Benjamin for a 200-person evening group walk on the greenway in Durham.

-- We welcomed 31 new greenway segments from 8 states that brought the 2,900-mile route to 29% off-road.
+- We welcome 31 new greenway segments from 8 states that brought the 2,900-mile route to 29% off-road.

 - Week-A-Year Tour continued to grow to over 40 participants who rode from Hartford, CT, to Philadelphia, PA, and raising over $30,000 to accelerate greenway development.

 - Our network of supporters and followers grew 23% to 23,200 people connected to us via email, Facebook, Twitter, and our print newsletter.

 - Growing support from donors and partners gave us the resources to grow our trail staff significantly with the hire of both a South Atlantic Coordinator (Virginia and the Carolinas) and a New England Coordinator.
 Our increased capacity helped us strengthen relationships with our key stakeholders throughout the corridor.